liyaka/dummy-app-multi-versions/README.md

 # dummy-app-multi-versions

-## Deploy multiple version dynamically with Helm
+## Deploy multiple version dynamically with nginx ingress controller and Helm

 Very simple python Flask application that has 2 deployment environments: